Are All Foods Purified?

 Mark 7:23 “All these evil things come from within and defile a man.”

-Christ was teaching a spiritual lesson.
+Jesus was teaching a spiritual lesson.
 The Pharisees taught that eating with unwashed hands defiles us.
-Christ said – that’s rubbish! – eating with unwashed hands does not defile us because any dirt we eat passes through our bodies.
+Jesus taught that was not the case.
 It is our evil thoughts that defile us.
+Eating with unwashed hands does not defile us because any dirt we eat passes through our bodies, which is what He meant by, “Thus purifying all foods”.

-Jesus Christ’s main point in this whole passage is: We need to keep our thoughts pure, because evil thoughts will defile us in God’s sight.
+Jesus Christ’s main point in this whole passage is: We need to keep our thoughts pure, because evil thoughts defile us in God’s sight.

 “Thus purifying all foods” means that if we eat food with unwashed hands or from an unwashed pot it doesn’t defile us.
-Jesus was teaching a spiritual lesson.
 It is evil thoughts that defile us in God’s sight.